-Yes.
-We’ll pay costs for accommodation you haven't been able to use and can't recover from elsewhere.
-We'll also cover additional travel and accommodation costs to let everyone insured under the policy return home, providing a return trip was booked.
+If you have to abandon your trip and come home early, we’ll also pay costs for accommodation you haven't been able to use, as well as additional travel and accommodation costs to let everyone insured under the pack come home, as long as you’d booked a return trip.

 I’m currently stuck abroad.
 Can you help?

-If you couldn’t get home before your travel insurance cover ended, please contact us.
-Check also with your airline, travel provider and the FCDO – its helpline is (+44) 207 008 1500.
+If you can’t get home before your travel insurance ends, you’ll need to contact us.
+Please also check with your airline or travel provider, and the FCDO website, for advice about the country that you’re in.

 Can I still call the RAC if I breakdown in the UK or abroad?

-If you have a Travel Pack or Travel Plus Pack, you can still call the RAC within the UK 24 hours a day.
+If you have a Breakdown Cover Pack, Travel Pack or Travel Plus Pack, you can still call the RAC for help 24 hours a day.

 RAC patrol teams are taking all necessary precautions to keep you safe by wearing protective gloves, cleaning surfaces they touch with wipes and following government guidelines on social distancing.

 The RAC Remote Technician service might be able to fix the issue and get you back on the road just by using your smartphone.